TZstatsADS/Fall2016-proj4-ClayCai/README.md

 3> Randomforest

 Random forest was used for classification.
 The responce of the model is topic number 1~20.
+Then lyric word ranks are predicted using the word ranks of each topic.